The Ultimate 2-Week New Zealand Road Trip Itinerary (Both Islands!)

 For more details, check out the 10 Best Luxury Accommodations in Franz Josef.

 Day 12 – Franz Josef to Wanaka

-Youve got a long drive ahead today but plenty of reasons to stretch your legs.
-Youll be going through another super scenic rode on the Haast Pass where we recommend you stop at Thunder Creek Falls just a minutes walk from the road.
-Then dont miss the Blue Pools of Haast.
-This is a 1-hour return walk through forest to some of the clearest and bluest rivers you will ever see.This evening you will have the time to relax by the beautiful Lake Wanaka.
+You’ve got a long drive ahead today but plenty of reasons to stretch your legs.
+You’ll be going through another super scenic road on the Haast Pass where we recommend you stop at Thunder Creek Falls just a minute’s walk from the road.
+Then don’t miss the Blue Pools of Haast.
+This is a 1-hour return walk through the forest to some of the clearest and bluest rivers you will ever see!

 Things to Do in Wanaka